awsdocs/amazon-vpc-user-guide/doc_source/vpc-eips.md

 + You're limited to five Elastic IP addresses; to help conserve them, you can use a NAT device \(see [NAT](vpc-nat.md)\)\.
 + An Elastic IP address is accessed through the Internet gateway of a VPC\.
 If you have set up an AWS Site\-to\-Site VPN connection between your VPC and your network, the VPN traffic traverses a virtual private gateway, not an Internet gateway, and therefore cannot access the Elastic IP address\.
 + You can move an Elastic IP address that you've allocated for use in the EC2\-Classic platform to the VPC platform\.
 For more information, see [Migrating an Elastic IP Address from EC2\-Classic to EC2\-VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#migrating-eip) in the *Amazon EC2 User Guide*\.
 + You can tag an Elastic IP address that's allocated for use in a VPC; however, cost allocation tags are not supported\.
 If you recover an Elastic IP address, tags are not recovered\.
++ You can use any of the following options for the Elastic IP addresses:
+  + Have Amazon provide the Elastic IP addresses\.
+When you select this option, you can associate the Elastic IP addresses with a network border group\.
+This is the location from which we advertise the CIDR block\.
+Setting the network border group limits the CIDR block to this group\.
+  + Use your own IP addresses\.
+For information about bringing your own IP addresses, see [Bring Your Own IP Addresses \(BYOIP\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html) in the* Amazon EC2 User Guide for Linux Instances*\.

 ## Working with Elastic IP Addresses<a name="WorkWithEIPs"></a>